 - Airline ticket

 - Tag Your Luggage.
-Use brightly colored tags identify your group.
-Some travel agencies
+Use tags of the same bright color to identify your group's bags.
+Some

 - To reduce confusion, have two or three people handle all baggage.

 Training exercise Trip

 phases Ruining mission trips